 -

-The Native American and Indigenous Studies Center opens
+The Native American and Indigenous Studies Center Opens

-November 2023The Native American and Indigenous Studies Center launches, strengthening the university's academic dedication to Indigenous history and its relationship with the Seminole Tribe of Florida.
+November 2023FSU launches the Native American and Indigenous Studies Center, strengthening the university's academic dedication to Indigenous history and its relationship with the Seminole Tribe of Florida.
 The center creates a dedicated space for research and community engagement, supporting new programs, cultural initiatives, and partnerships that deepen understanding of Indigenous experiences across Florida and beyond.

 -